almarklein/faq-div/website/faq.md

 No, you can try FAQ-div in advance.
 Therefore a purchase is final.

+### Is VAT included in the price?

+No, the VAT differs per country, and Gumroad (our reseller) adds the VAT to the set price.

 ### Can I add my company VAT number?

 Yes, you can provide your company VAT number during checkout.